appbootup/cenm-kubernetes/README.md

 ## How to run

-1. Run the `inital_setup.sh` script followed by the `start.sh` script
+1. Run the `setup.sh` script followed by the `start.sh` script
 2. Check the status of your pods via `kubectl get pods`
-3. To pull everything down and recopy the volumes templates run `delete.sh` script
+3. To pull everything down and recopy the volumes templates run `stop.sh` script

 ## Interact with CENM & Corda